Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/_index.md

 ---

-    title: Multi-node architecture
+    title: "Multi-node architecture"
-    linkTitle: Multi-node architecture
+    linkTitle: "Multi-node architecture"
-    weight: 170
+    weight: 160

----
-This topic describes the {{< TransferCFT/axwayvariablesComponentShortName  >}} multi-node feature, which provides you with horizontal scalability and high availability for failovers.
+---This topic describes the {{< TransferCFT/axwayvariablesComponentShortName  >}} multi-node feature, which provides you with horizontal scalability and high availability for failovers.
 Following a brief review of terms, this topic describes:

 - Active/Active clusters
 - Active/Passive clusters